-Today, the Council is focused on sustaining access to nutritious food, increasing availability of local fresh produce, integrating nutrition education with food programs, and making sure that children get the nourishment they need to grow up healthy and strong.
+Today, the Council works to sustain access to nutritious food; increase availability of local fresh produce; and integrate nutrition education with food programs.
+This year, the Council will have a special focus on child hunger - partnering with schools to make sure that children get the nourishment they need to grow up healthy and strong.